 I know that some people are even suggesting that Newt has to do it, because he’s the Chosen One.
-That seems unlikely though, because we do know that eventually Dumbledore does defeat Grindelwald and wins the Elder Wand in that legendary duel.
+That seems unlikely though, because we do know that it is Dumbledore who defeats Grindelwald in the end and wins the Elder Wand in a legendary duel.

 Will Grindelwald get to Credence and use his powers or will Newt be able to win Credence’s trust and help him?